BaoNguyen09/github-second-brain/README.md

 * 🧠 **No More Hallucinations**: With Github Second Brain, your AI assistant can provide accurate and relevant answers to your questions.

 * ✅ **Open, Free, and Private**: Github Second Brain is open-source and completely free to use.
 It doesn't collect personal information or store queries.
-You can even self-host it!
+This is completely self-hosted!

 * Extracting and analyzing data from GitHub repositories.